micheljansen/locomotive/INSTALL.markdown

         slice(:locomotive, :name_prefix => nil)
   5. Customize your database settings in `config/database.yaml` as appropriate.
-  6. Then, create/automigrate your database:
+  6. If you're using MySQL or SQLite3 and the database you specified in step 5 doesn't yet exist, create it:

         rake db:create
+  7. 'Automigrate' or bootstrap your database (if you don't want default data, such as admin user, server roles, etc. just run the first command):

         rake db:automigrate
+        rake db:bootstrap
-  7. And run it:
+  8. And run it:

         merb